Bobby-McGonigle/Cisco-RoomDevice-Macro-Projects-Examples/Macro Memory Storage/readme.md

 ## Things to Consider
 * This script starts with 20 blocks to use, but this can be modified to fit more or less
- * For example: The character limit is 1024, so you could have 512 single character blocks of memery (0s and 1s) or have 1 block of 1024 characters.
+ * For example: The character limit is 1024, so you could have 512 single character blocks of memory (0s and 1s) or have 1 block of 1024 characters.
 Whatever you need.
 * be mindful, don't duplicate across multiple macros, it could get confusing.
 Try to keep it all in one if you can

 ## Use Cases